moveit/moveit.ros.org/install/source/index.markdown

 ### Disable CHOMP Motion Planer (optional)

-Note every command to ``catkin config --blacklist`` will empty the previous list.
+Note, every command to ``catkin config --blacklist`` will override the previous list by default.
+Using the option ``--append-args`` you can augment the existing blacklist.

     catkin config --blacklist \
          moveit_chomp_optimizer_adapter \